abishekatp/notes/QC/105_SS_Quantum_Information.md

 * Similar to how classical information is represented by a Bit in the digital world.
 The quantum information is represented by a Qbit in the quantum world.
 The Quantum information can be thought of a behavious of a quantum system(for e.g Qbit) at any mombent of time.

-* The qbit is also having finite and non-emtpy set of classical states {0, 1}.
-Apart from this qbit can be in one of the many quantum states.
+* **Qbit**: Similar to the bit the qbit is also having finite and non-emtpy set of classical states {0, 1}.
+Apart from this qbit can also be in one of the many quantum states.
 In the next section we will see some of the possible states that qbit can be.

 ## How do we represent a qbit?

-* Similar to the classical bit we will represent a qbit using a state vector.
-But unlike deterministic or probabilistic states, the qunatum state vector will have complex number entries.
+* Similar to the classical bit we will represent a qbit using a column vector.
+But unlike deterministic or probabilistic states, the qunatum state vector can have a complex number entries also.
+(Note that since we allow complex numbers in the quantum state vector, it can also have negative real number in the entries)

 * Just making this small change in the state vector is enough to bring us from a classical world to a quantum world.
 In the following way we can reresent a state of the any quantum system in general.